Georgia – Heliskiing Svanetia Caucasus

 As with all heliski destinations, there are also days that can have very heavy snowfall or thick cloud coverage.
 In some cases, this could lead to unsafe flying conditions and the risk of flying would disproportionately outweigh any benefits.
 However, our location in Mestia has the advantage of being in close proximity to the skiing resorts Tednuldi (30 minutes’ drive from our hotel) and Hatsvali.
 There are four brand new chair lifts that can bring us to an altitude of 3100 metres and give us access to fantastic skiing terrain.

 We are guests in the completely newly built Hotel Lahili, which is owned by the Dadvani family.
 Aleko and Levan are longtime partners and friends of ours and hospitality is very important to them.
 It is a lovingly designed hotel in Georgian style and is an excellent base.
 In our travel package, all guests (except couples) are booked into a single room.
-The helicopter is right in front of the house.
-The village center can also be reached in 5 minutes on foot.
+The village center can be reached in 5 minutes on foot.
 WiFi is available throughout the hotel.
 After skiing, the sauna is warmed up with birch wood to relax the muscles for the next day.
 As a rule, we spend the last evening of the week in the hotel's Svaneti lounge.
 Local delicacies and the finest from the grill are served here in front of our eyes.
 The evening also goes well with a little wine and later in the evening instruments are unpacked and the friendly hotel staff sings and plays Georgian songs.
 Of course, we too will be challenged to sing or play the guitar.

 Flying Time and Vertical Meters